 Enhancing Diverse Perspectives

 This NOFO requires a Plan for Enhancing Diverse Perspectives (PEDP) as part of the application (see further below).
 Applicants are strongly encouraged to read the NOFO instructions carefully and view the available PEDP guidance material.
-Applicants are strongly encouraged to attend the Technical Assistance teleconference to ask for information on preparing a PEDP.

 NIH recognizes that diverse teams working together and capitalizing on innovative ideas and distinct perspectives outperform homogeneous teams.
 There are many benefits that flow from a diverse scientific workforce, including fostering scientific innovation, enhancing global competitiveness, contributing to robust learning environments, improving the quality of the research, advancing the likelihood that underserved populations participate in, and benefit from research, and enhancing public trust.
 See Notice of NIH's Interest in Diversity (NOT-OD-20-031).